 Power over Ethernet or PoE technology describes a system to pass electrical power safely, along with data, on Ethernet cabling.
 The IEEE standard for PoE requires Category 5 cable or higher for high power levels, but can operate with category 3 cable for low power levels.
-Power is supplied in common mode over two or more of the differential pairs of wires found in the Ethernet cables and comes from a power supply within a PoE-enabled networking device such as an Ethernet switch or can be injected into a cable run with a midspan power supply.
+Power is supplied in common mode over two or more of the differential pairs of wires found in the Ethernet cables.
+It can come from a power supply within a PoE-enabled networking device such as an Ethernet switch or can be injected into a cable run with a midspan power supply.
+PoE can be utilized with EtherCAT technology such a Keyboard Interface Adapter and in addition there is EtherCAT P, which is a PoE infrastructure build specifically for use with EtherCAT.
+This article will primarily focus on standard PoE implementation.

 Powered Devices (PD) are discovered using Link Layer Discovery Protocol (LLDP) which is a vendor-neutral Link Layer protocol in the Internet Protocol Suite used by network devices for advertising their identity, capabilities, and neighbors on a IEEE 802 local area network, principally wired Ethernet.